icodus/7G-firewall/README.md

 more efficient whitelisting

 <p>A whitelisting sample from https://gridpane.com/kb/using-the-7g-web-application-firewall/</p>
-<p>We can exclude these two results by targeting “page=seopress-google-analytics&code” and adding an exclusion for both errors like so:</p>
+<p>"We can exclude these two results by targeting “page=seopress-google-analytics&code” and adding an exclusion for both errors like so:"</p>
 <pre>
 <code>
 set $exclusion_rule_match "";